KARNATISAITHARUN/documentation/policies/spl.md

 and is automatically loaded and applied when loading CPGs in the REPL using the `loadCpg` command.
 If you edit the policy, invoke`loadCpg` again to apply any policy changes.

-Policies are specified using a Security Policy Language, which offers four types of directives:
+Policies are specified using a Policy Language, which offers four types of directives:

 * **[Tagging Directives](#tagging-directives).** Exposed methods, interface interactions and transformations are determined by tagging the CPG based on syntax-patterns.
 The policy contains tagging directives to encode these patterns.